xma711/notebook/big_data/spark/README.md

 control client and cluter mode
 ------------------------------------

-when using spark-submit to run an application, we can choose the deploy mode:
+When using spark-submit to run an application, we can choose the deploy mode:
 ```
   --deploy-mode DEPLOY_MODE   Whether to launch the driver program locally ("client") or
                               on one of the worker machines inside the cluster ("cluster")